One of the most important lessons one can learn in life is to learn how they can manage their lives better.

 Almost everything that we do each day is habitual.
 From the moment you open your eyes in the morning, how you brush your teeth, how you eat your breakfast, to how you get back to sleep at night, these activities are habitual.

-The above is one of my favorite quotes because it sums up our lives well.
+The above is one of my favorite quotes and it sums up our lives well.
 If you want to do something excellence, you must learn to manage and build productive habits.

 For example, if you want to build a successful blog and earn passive income from it, one of the most important tasks you need to do is to make sure you publish new and quality content on it regularly.